codex-academy/SortAndSearch/pages/nodes_and_pointers.md

 **more silence**

-Why not use JavaScript objects, to point to other Javascript objects.
+Why not use JavaScript objects, to point to other JavaScript objects.

 How would that work?